 As we do have all dependencies now, we will need some input for our workflow.
 Therefore I’Ve prepared a list of so-called IMO numbers of ships I would like to track.
 If you don’t know the IMO number of the ship of your choice… balticshipping might help.

-As we do have everything set up, we will now make webcalls to the vesselfinder website and grab the details from the page:
+As we do have everything set up, we will now make webcalls to the vesselfinder website and grab the details from the page (code from the webpage changed, so I updated the code snippet:

 hdr = {'User-Agent': 'Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.11 (KHTML, like Gecko) Chrome/23.0.1271.64 Safari/537.11',